 In sharing this, I am not suggesting that you go out and revamp your diet.
 I am sharing this because you matter Mamma.
 You matter a lot.
 Our focus on our babies (even ones that aren't babies anymore) can make us push our issues to the back of our minds focusing solely on theirs.
 I know I am guilty of this on occasion.

-I am a better me today because I put a focus this January on sorting out my health and nutrition.
+I am a better Mamma, friend, partner, and professional today because I put a focus this January on sorting out my health and nutrition.